AlexRynas/Image_To_Pose_Generator/README.md

 # Image To Pose Generator

-A Blender addon/tool that generates character poses from reference images using AI-powered pose analysis and automated rigging.
+A comprehensive toolkit that generates character poses from reference images using AI-powered pose analysis and automated rigging.
+Available as both a Windows desktop application and Python scripts for Blender integration.

 ## Overview